bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 :file:`default` directory, which contains all the standard templates shipped with Bugzilla.

-.. warning:: A directory :file:`data/templates` also exists;
+.. warning:: A directory :file:`data/template` also exists;
-   this is where Template Toolkit puts the compiled versions of the templates. *Do not* directly edit the files in this directory, or all your changes will be lost the next time Template Toolkit recompiles the templates.
+   this is where Template Toolkit puts the compiled versions (i.e. Perl code) of the templates. *Do not* directly edit the files in this directory, or all your changes will be lost the next time Template Toolkit recompiles the templates.